octonull/Billingo-API-docs/docs/clients.md

 ### Notes

-If the name, the taxcode, and the billing address is the same as an already saved client, without modifying it, we return the original client object.
+If the `name`, the `taxcode`, and the billing address is the same as an already saved client, without modifying it, we return the original client object.
+However for the billing address matching to work properly, it is important that it must be split into `street_name`, `street_type` and `house_nr`.

 If the optional `force` parameter is set to `true`, the client will be saved regardless if it exists or not.

 ### Request (application/json)